beint-no/reai-hugo/content/pages/about-us.md

 layout: about
 ---

-# About us

-Respiro is a AI first software company.
-We produce AI enabled software to increase the productivity of companies.
+Respiro is an AI‑first software company building products that increase productivity and efficiency for modern teams.

 Company info